YggdrasiI/PBStats/PB Mod_v1/Readme.txt

 This Mod tries to fix some bugs in the Pitboss game mode.

-Fixed Bugs:
+Fixed bugs and new features:

+- Webfrontend which communicates to your PB servers over TCP/IP.
+The webfrontend was inspired by civstats.com, but allows the administration of games.

 - Unbreakable pause during open diplomacy screens.
+  Solutions:
-  Solution: The pause can now be removed by the player over
-			the F1 Screen.
-This screen can be reached my mouse.
+    A) The pause can now be removed by the player over the F1 Screen. ( This screen can be reached per mouse if the diplo menu is open.)
-			Moreover, the web interface allows to pause/unpause the game without logging in.
+    B)  The web interface allows to pause/unpause the game, too.

-- TCP/IP-Interface which can be used to manage the server or get information about the current game round.

-- Automatic restart of Pitboss server.
+- Reload of last savegame after server restart.
   (No boring clicking in the wizard required anymore.)

 - Remove window freeze of Pitboss wizard due Gamespy shutdown.
+  (This was solved by python in this mod.
+A more general solution is the usage of a modified executable, see test/Civ4BeyondSword_Pitboss2014.exe )

 - Fix of the upload bug: It's now possible to close open network connections to clients which has already leaved the game.
 (This bug can cause extremely high traffic!)
-Look at test/fix_upload_bug for more instructions.
+Look into test/fix_upload_bug for more instructions.
 The solution runs independently from this mod.

 - Headless Mode.
 Disables the GUI of your Pitboss server and reduce the CPU usage.
-(Almost every load was caused due the redrawing of the GUI...)
+(Almost every cpu load (>90%) is caused due the redrawing of the GUI...)
 Please setup your game correctly before you disable the GUI.
-This option assumes the the automatic save game loading at startup is working.
+This option assumes that a savegame will be loaded at startup.
+Thus, enable and test the reloading of save games.

+- Increase maximal number of players to 52.

+- Add extra nation/player color combinations.

+- Player password could be changed over webinterface.

 (Removed from master branch)
-- Password change for one special Game.
+- Admin password change in one special Game.
 	Some players ( http://univers-civilization.leforum.eu/f286-Pit2014.htm )
 	lost their admin password.
 	I transfer the save from normal BTS into a Save for this mod